watchmypizza/Meteor/README.md

 /configure suggestions >> Configure a suggestions channel, so the bot can automatically react ✅ and ❌ to the suggestions.

 /configure verifiedrole >> Configure the role the bot should give a member after verifying successfully.

+/configure level_channel >> Configure the level channel to post level up announcements in.

+/configure resetprefix >> Reset the prefix to the default one.

+/configure prefix >> Set a custom prefix-

+(customprefix)newprefix >> Same as configuring a new prefix.

 --- Counting Commands ---